Pierre-Lannoy/wp-ip-locator/SHORTCODES.md

 ```
   [iplocator-lang language=""]
 ```
-The `language`[[1](#notes)] parameter can be omitted.
+The `language` parameter can be omitted.
 If so, the language name will be outputted in the visitor language.
 Otherwise you can specify the following values:
 - `self`: renders the language name in its own language;
 - a locale id (like `en` or `fr_CA`): renders the language name in the specified language.